 Martel MM, Nigg JT, Wong MM, Fitzgerald HE, Jester JM, Puttler LI, Glass JM, Adams KM, and Zucker RA.
 Childhood and adolescent resiliency, regulation, and executive functioning in relation to adolescent problems and competence in a high-risk sample.
 2007.
 Dev Psychopathol.
 19(2):541-63.

 Moreno, S., Bialystok, E., Barac, R., Schellenberg, E. G., Cepeda, N. J., & Chau, T. 2011.
 Short-term music training enhances verbal intelligence and executive function.
 Psychological Science.
-Epub 2011 Oct 3.
+22(11): 1425-1433.

 Raaijmakers MA, Smidts DP, Sergeant JA, Maassen GH, Posthumus JA, van Engeland H, Matthys W. 2009.
 Executive functions in preschool children with aggressive behavior: impairments in inhibitory control.
 J Abnorm Child Psychol.
 36(7):1097-107.
-Epub 2008 Apr 25.

 Reif A, Jacob CP, Rujescu D, Herterich S, Lang S, Gutknecht L, Baehne CG, Strobel A, et al. 2009.
 Influence of Functional Variant of Neuronal Nitric Oxide Synthase on Impulsive Behaviors in Humans.
 Archives of General Psychiatry, 66 (1): 41-50.

 Rhee SH, Friedman NP, Smith Watts AK, Corley RP, Hewitt JK, Robinson J, Zahn-Waxler C. 2018.
 The Association Between Toddlerhood Self-Control and Later Externalizing Problems.
 Behav Genet.;48(2):125-134.